xolvio/qualityfaster/README.md

 In this repository, we have created a great developer experience for unit, acceptance and end-to-end testing, with super fast feedback.
 Here are the tools choices:

 * **[Wallaby](http://wallabyjs.com/) (premium)**<br/>
-  An IDE extension that gives you realtime feedback for your unit tests.
-Real realtime!
+  An IDE extension that gives you real-time feedback for your unit tests.
+Real real-time!
 You break a test, you instantly know.
 It also shows you which lines of code you don't have coverage for yet.
 You should seriously check this out if you haven't already.
 It will speed your entire get up!
 * **[Karma](http://karma-runner.github.io/)**<br/>
   Used to run the unit tests in CI mode or when doing a full run locally.
-If you don't use Wallaby, you can also use Karma to run all the tests everytime you save a file.
+If you don't use Wallaby, you can also use Karma to run all the tests every time you save a file.
 * **[Chimp](https://github.com/xolvio/chimp/)**<br/>
-  Our very own OSS pacakge.
+  Our very own OSS package.
 Chimp allows you to drive the development of new features with quality built in from the outset.
-We have configuredit in this repository to drive the domain development first, then the UI for critical scenarios.
+We have configured it in this repository to drive the domain development first, then the UI for critical scenarios.
 * **[Whirlwind](https://github.com/xolvio/whirlwind)**<br/>
   Another package of our own, Whirlwind reduces test run times from hours to minutes using parallelization.
 It basically spreads the load of tests across CI nodes, and within them too.
 * **[Meteor Jasmine](https://github.com/xolvio/meteor-jasmine/)** *- Temporary until Meteor 1.3 is released*<br/>